ATALLC/openshift-origin/README.md

 3. Create the following pipeline variables
 - RESOURCE_MANAGER_SERVICE_CONNECTION: ADO Service Connection to use.
 Must have access to the RESOURCE_GROUP.
 - RESOURCE_GROUP: OpenShift resource group to use
 - MASTER_COUNT: Number of master nodes.
+When running with public access disabled, create only 1 master node.
+There is an issue with Azure internal load-balancers where a VM behind the loadbalancer cannot access the loadbalancer without a public IP.
 - INFR_COUNT: Number of infrastructure nodes.
 - NODE_COUNT: Number of application nodes.
 - OS_ADMIN_USER_NAME: Openshift Administrator user name